 Tove Jansson’s own life, as well as the Moomin stories that she created, were based on timeless values, tolerance, and love above all.
 Respecting the diversity of life, acceptance, and appreciation, were self-evident to Tove Jansson and this she also wanted to highlight in her Moomin stories.

-Tove Jansson was born in the family where everyone were artists and from the beginning, she had her own way of speaking out about the social disadvantages, contrary to the general manners.
+Tove Jansson was born in a family where everyone was an artist and from the beginning, she had her own way of speaking out about the social disadvantages, contrary to the general manners.
 For example, she lived with her life partner Tuulikki “Tooti” Pietilä from 1955 until the end of her life even though homosexuality was illegal in Finland until 1971.

 Moomin books were for children but have an important message also for adults

 Few children, or even adults, think of the symbolism of the fun-filled characters Thingumy and Bob reflecting homosexuality.
 Or that the character Too-ticky in the book Moominland Midwinter, published in 1957, was inspired by Jansson’s companion at that time, Tuulikki Pietilä.

 Even before Pietilä, Jansson had a relationship with Vivica Bandler.
 It was Vivica and Tove herself who were the inspiration for the characters Thingumy and Bob in the book Finn Family Moomintroll, published already in 1948.
 According to several interpretations, the code language of the two characters had presumably depicted their common secret of the illegal homosexuality.